- Society has portrayed smoking as fashionable, sophisticated and fun, but it has resulted in misery and untimely death for millions of people.

 - It is illegal for anyone (including parents) to give or sell tobacco to minors under the age of 18.
 This includes tobacco in any form.
 In an effort to save lives, and to prevent or delay young people from taking up a habit that remains the leading cause of preventable deaths nationwide, New York City raised the age limit from 18 to 21 in 2013.
+New Jersey also raised the age limit to 21 effective November 2017, enforced with a fine against those who sell, give, or offer tobacco products to a person younger than 21.
 (Age limit for smokes raised to 21 in NYC, by Jennifer Peltz and Jake Pearson, Associated Press, Oct.
 31, 2013)

 - Cigarette smoking affects almost every organ in the body.

 - Cigarettes have been linked to the following diseases: lung cancer, certain birth defects, macular degeneration, rheumatoid arthritis, liver and colon cancer and Type II diabetes.
 Smoking and nicotine can block the effectiveness of insulin.
 Cigarette smoking increases inflammation throughout the body.